ForgtAI/ForgtAI.github.io/README.md

 <hr>

 <h1> Sponsors</h1>
-The workshop is organised under the support of the [PANDORA](https://pandora-heu.eu/) European project and the BEVIAN company.
+The workshop is organised under the support of the [PANDORA](https://pandora-heu.eu/) European project and the BEVIAN LTD (https://bevian.eu/) company.

 <hr>